rolandholik/Quixote/Documentation/tsem.rst

 In TSEM based TMA's, the measurement of a modeling namespace is the sum of the security state coefficients generated by the operative security model being enforced.
-As previously noted, on systems with a TPM, the root modeling namespace measurement is maintained in default PCR 11 or the PCR that was selected at kernel configuration time.
+As previously noted, on systems with a TPM, the root modeling namespace measurement is maintained by default in PCR 11 or the PCR that was selected at kernel configuration time.

 The challenge associated with classic integrity measurements is the time dependent nature of using a non-commutative summing function.
-The almost universal embrace of SMP based hardware architectures and standard kernel task scheduling makes the measurement values non-deterministic.
-This requires a verifying party to evaluate an event log, verified by a measurement value, to determine whether or not it is security appropriate.
+The almost universal embrace of SMP based hardware architectures, in addition to standard kernel task scheduling issues, makes the measurement values non-deterministic.
+This requires a verifying party to evaluate an event log, verified by a measurement value, to determine whether or not the system is in a security appropriate state.

 TSEM addresses this issue by implementing a strategy designed to produce a single functional value that represents the security state